 Importance of handwriting for UPSC Mains

 - You must know that good handwriting will not fetch you any extra marks, as for getting good marks quality of answer matters.
-But a bad handwriting can cause loss of marks for sure (Even one mark can decide whether you make the cut or not in the UPSC exams.)
+But bad handwriting can cause loss of marks for sure (Even one mark can decide whether you make the cut or not in the UPSC exams.)

 - Your writing should not make the examiner strain his eyes hard to read.
 The examiner is, after all, a human being and his mood while correcting is also important.
 Illegible handwriting may cause you to lose a mark or two in each answer.

-- It is true that content of the answers is most important but the content should be decipherable to the examiner.
+- It is true that the content of the answers is most important but the content should be decipherable to the examiner.
 He can be able to appreciate it only when he is able to read it properly.
 A valid, correct answer that the examiner cannot read will not fetch you marks.

 How to improve handwriting

 - Your letters should not be too small.
 Increase the size so as to avoid eye strain while reading.

 - If you don’t have cursive handwriting, you should leave sufficient space between words.
 This will improve clarity in writing.